-As members of the Fraternity we have a sacred obligation to one another.
+As members of the Fraternity, we have a sacred obligation to one another.
 Membership requires that we demonstrate a spirit of sincerity and respect toward each member.
 We can be diverse yet be of one heart.
 We can agree to disagree, but at the end of the day we can still embrace in the spirit of Brotherhood.
 As in most relationships, the benefit you derive from Chi Phi will be directly proportional to the effort you expend as a member.

 Each of us is an ambassador for Chi Phi.
 We must all strive to be worthy stewards of the legacy that has been provided to us by the many good Brothers who have made Chi Phi a great Fraternity.
-As a New Member, you represent our future... please treat it with the attention and respect that it deserves.